 Although Rondo generated numerous highlights on offense, his ability to play lockdown defense helped him stand out even more.
 Boston, as a team, on that end were stellar.
 Garnett anchored the middle and was a huge tone-setter, which allowed everyone to play uber-aggressively on the perimeter because they knew he had their backside.
 Rondo benefitted greatly from this, and he was already a pesky defender.
 Swift hands, outstanding anticipation and a ridiculous 6-9 wingspan (according to Sports Science) made him a nightmare for offensive point guards.
 In 2010, Rondo collected 189 steals in 81 games, which worked out to an average of 2.3 a night.
 Both of those led the NBA.
 He also landed on his second of four All-Defensive teams.

 Once the postseason rolled around, Rondo picked up his play.
 He made the playoffs five times a Celtic, highlighted by his two Finals appearances.
-In those 96 games from 2008-2012, he averaged 14.5 points, 9.2 assists, 6.0 rebounds and 2.0 steals, becoming the only player to do so over that stretch, according to Basketball Reference.
+In those 96 games order tramadol from mexico from 2008-2012, he averaged 14.5 points, 9.2 assists, 6.0 rebounds and 2.0 steals, becoming the only player to do so over that stretch, according to Basketball Reference.
 This year, Rondo had two dazzling playoff games before getting hurt, collecting 23 points, 20 assists, 17 rebounds and seven steals.

 With big game typically comes a big personality.
 Rondo may not have been as demonstrative as Garnett or a leader like Pierce, but he was special, and it stemmed from his other-worldly IQ.
 I don’t know if it translates to other subjects, but Rondo is wildly intelligent about basketball’s Xs-and-Os.
 He’d excel as a coach.